 You’ll need to be receiving certain benefits and have a business idea that could work.

-Take a look (external link) at the inspiring journeys of other budding entrepreneurs going from being out of work to becoming their own boss with the support of NEA.
+On the gov.uk website you can take a look at the inspiring journeys of other budding entrepreneurs going from being out of work to becoming their own boss with the support of NEA.